ansemjo/static-toolbox/README.md

 Add your own build scripts in `build/`:

-- define your base image with a comment: `# FROM: <baseimage>`
-- only the script itself is mounted in the container, supply everything inline
-- the working directory is `/build`
-- output files should be placed in `$EXPORTDIR/`
-- *ideally, the script is named after the compiled binary*
+- add a Dockerfile named like the binary you want to compile
+- use seperate `RUN` commands for better caching of steps
+- the `build/` directory will be the context, so you may add scripts and `COPY` them
+- use a final `FROM scratch` stage and only copy the output binary into this rootfs